CQC We and I Statements

 There are numerous other situations that can cause disruption to care and support services.
-Some may impact on the whole business – for example a provider decides to close the business down, while others impact on a particular service – for example a meningitis outbreak at a care home.
+Some may impact on the whole business – for example an outbreak of COVID 19 or other infectious disease at a care home or staff shortages.
 The local authority should use their powers to act in such cases, as set out below.

 ‘Business failure’ is defined in the Care and Support (Business Failure) Regulations 2015.
 It is defined by a list of different events such as:

 - the appointment of a receiver or an administrative receiver (the full list appears in the Regulations).